 New York Chinese School (NYCS), located in the heart of the New York City's Chinatown, was established in 1909 and has been chartered by the New York State Education Department since 1967.
 NYCS is a non-profit, community-based organization, affiliated with the Chinese Consolidated Benevolent Association (CCBA) of New York, a parent agency of 60 civic and family associations in the New York Chinatown community.

-As the very first overseas Chinese school, New York Chinese School started with only about 20 students at the beginning of the 20th century, growing up to about 3,000 students when turning into the 21st century; School has a total of 22 classrooms, 2 dance studios, 1 piano room, a modern indoor gym, and an auditorium with a capacity of 428 people, is now the largest overseas Chinese School in North America.
+As the very first overseas Chinese school, New York Chinese School began with only ~20 students in the early 20th century but had expanded to ~3,200 students by the turn of the century.
+Our school is comprised of 22 classrooms, 2 dance studios, 1 piano room, a modern indoor gymnasium, and an auditorium with a capacity of 428 people, making us the largest overseas Chinese School in North America.